mvolkmann/context-easy/hooks.md

 just yet since they are still considered experimental and their API may change.

-Thanks to Jason Schnindler for reviewing this article!
+Thanks to Jason Schindler for reviewing this article!

 ## Resources